Aviation Safety Managers Battling Organizational Silos

 Many safety managers have simply resigned themselves to accepting their fate.

-For safety managers that have refused to accept the status quo and are determined to make a difference, they must start at the top!
+For safety managers who have refused to accept the status quo and are determined to make a difference, they must start at the top!
 They must first identify the problem and then challenge upper management to assume leadership.

 Upper management must then arrive at long-term, organization-wide changes that are: